barysvla/gee_twi/README.md

 Open the notebook in Google Colab using the badge above, save a copy to your Google Drive, and follow the step-by-step instructions provided directly in the notebook.

+## Processing architecture

+The workflow combines server-side processing in Google Earth Engine with local computation in the Colab environment.

+DEM conditioning, flow routing, and flow accumulation are performed locally using NumPy, while terrain slope is derived in Earth Engine.

+The workflow branches into cloud or local execution only at the TWI computation stage.

 ## Project structure

 - `main.py`